TRAPping proteins that work together inside living cells

 This work was supported by the Department of Energy Office of Science's Office of Biological and Environmental Research.

-Tags: Fundamental Science, EMSL, Biomolecular Science, Proteomics
+Tags: Fundamental Science, EMSL, Molecular Biology and Biochemistry, Proteomics